 Courses in the track Theoretical Physics in Amsterdam are conducted by researchers from the UvA Institute for Theoretical Physics.
 They specialise in quantum matter and complex systems; particle physics, cosmology and quantum gravity; and history of physics.
 The track offers you a broad spectrum of advanced courses on these and other current research topics.
 Its backbone is formed by training in quantum field theory, statistical physics and condensed matter theory.
-In addition, you can take elective physics and mathematics courses on topics such as:

 In further seminars and informal meetings you get a taste of the original creative and imaginative spirit of the field, and learn the craft of explaining things to other (lay) people.

 For detailed information regarding the curriculum and courses, please see the UvA Course Catalogue via the link below.

 Are you fascinated by abstract mathematics and theoretical physics?
 Do you long for a more precise understanding of the fundamental laws of physics?
 Do you wonder about the deep role of topology and geometry in theories of nature, such as gauge theory and quantisation?
 The double Master's degree programme in Mathematics and Theoretical Physics at the UvA gives you the opportunity to study both fields and to search for answers to deeply fundamental questions.
 You therefore enrol for both 2-year programs.
 Both curricula are designed in such a way that it should be possible to complete both programs if at least 180 ECs of courses have been completed.